-Remote I/O Pass-Through using DH+
+Remote I/O Pass-through using DH+

 Remote I/O terminals allow the transfer of applications from a computer on the Allen-Bradley DH+ link to a PLC-5 or SLC-5/04 controller.
-The controller passes data to the PanelView terminal over the Remote I/O network.
+The controller passes data to the PanelView terminal over the remote I/O network.

-To transfer an application using Remote I/O Pass-Through:
+Follow these steps to transfer an application using remote I/O pass-through:

-- 1. A Data Highway Plus Interface Module must be installed in the computer.
-Allen-Bradley offers a variety of interface cards for a DH+ connection between a computer and a controller. - 2.
-The appropriate communication driver must be configured on the computer. - 3.
+1. A Data Highway Plus Interface Module must be installed in the computer.

+Allen-Bradley offers a variety of interface cards for a DH+ connection between a computer and a controller.

+- 2. The appropriate communication driver must be configured on the computer. - 3.
 Connect the computer to the PLC.

 See the instruction sheets provided with the communication module or card to select the proper cable.

-Connect the cable between the computer and the controller. - 4.
-Pass-Through must be enabled for the terminal.
+- 4. Connect the cable between the computer and the controller. - 5.
+Pass-through must be enabled for the terminal. - 6.
 Check the RIO Configuration screen on the terminal's Configuration Mode menu.

-Pass-Through is enabled using the out-of-box application provided with the terminal or when defining Remote I/O parameters in the PanelBuilder32 software. - 5.
-Refer to the online help in the PanelBuilder32 software for procedures on how to transfer applications using Pass-Through.
+Pass-through is enabled using the out-of-box application provided with the terminal or when defining remote I/O parameters in the PanelBuilder32 software.

+7. Refer to the online help in the PanelBuilder32 software for procedures on how to transfer applications by using pass-through.

+If the terminal is the last device on the link, connect a 1/2 watt terminating resistor across terminals 1 and 2.
+The value of the resistor depends on the DH+ baud rate:

+- for 57.6 kilobaud and 115.2 kilobaud, use a 150-ohm resistor - for 230 kilobaud, use an 82-ohm resistor